ManlinM/ManlinM/README.md

 ---

 I have particularly enjoyed my experience with coding.
-I have built several coding projects from planning and designing to solving some real-life problems at school, and I have worked with other students to simulate the software development life cycle by designing, developing, and debugging applications.
-Most coding projects present in my GitHub are from school, and others are projects I worked on in my spare time.
+I have built several coding projects, from planning and designing to solving some real-life problems at school.
+I have worked with other students to simulate the software development life cycle by designing, developing, and debugging applications.
+Most coding projects in my GitHub are from school, and others are projects I worked on in my spare time.

 ---